Learning to Fly: IP Flight FAQs

 Students should use the confirmation number provided in the flight itinerary that will be sent to them to check in for their flight online in advance.
 Be sure to double check that your departure time or other flight details have not changed when you check in.
 When checking in online, most airlines allow advance purchase of checked baggage.
 Students are responsible for any and all baggage costs, including overage fees.
 We recommend packing light!
 Check out our blog post on packing for more details on what to bring to your program.

-Students will be required to carry an emergency envelope that contains the following important documents:
+Students are encouraged to carry an emergency envelope that contains the following important documents:

 - Photocopy of the identification page of your passport.
 In case your passport should be lost or stolen, this will speed up the replacement process considerably.